 Why geothermal energy?

-From a slow start, low carbon energy development in the UK has picked up in recent years, with 16 straight coal- free electricity days in May and June 2019.
-But it is a huge task to get to and stay at zero emissions, and concerns about the intermittency, visual intrusion and land take and of renewables on one hand, and the cost and security issues around nuclear on the other, mean that new technologies are needed.
+From a slow start, low carbon energy development in the UK has picked up in recent years, with a record 67 straight coal-free electricity days between April and June 2020.
+But it is a huge task to get to and stay at zero emissions, and concerns about the intermittency, visual intrusion and land take of renewables on one hand, and the cost and security issues around nuclear on the other, mean that new technologies are needed.

 Geothermal energy is a renewable source of power and heat…